Reliability against Soft Errors

 I presented an introductory version of this work as "Sec-X" (ISVLSI'15).
-A more refined and thorough treatment has been submitted to the journal "ACM Transactions on Embedded Computing Systems" (TECS).
-The reviews are awaited.
+A more refined and thorough treatment has been accepted for publication in the journal "ACM Transactions on Embedded Computing Systems" (TECS) (TECS'18).

 Hardware Implementation of the kCAS Synchronization Primitive